SK-EID/smart-id-java-client/README.md

 ## Notification-based flows

-### Differences between notification-based and device link flows
+### Differences between notification-based, device link-based and linked flows

 * `Notification-Based flow`
     * Push notifications: The user gets a notification directly on their Smart-ID app to proceed with the signing or authentication process.
     * Known users or devices:
       * Notification-based flows are more vulnerable to phishing attacks.
-It is recommended to use notification-based flows after the user has been identified by using dynamic-link flows.
+It is recommended to use notification-based flows after the user has been identified by using device link-based flows.
     * No dynamic updates: The process is straightforward, with no need to update links or use QR codes.
 * `Device Link flow`
     * Device links: Generates links for QR codes or Web2App/App2App links that the user interacts with to start the process.
-    * Authentication and certificate-choice support unknown users or devices: Useful when the user's identity or device is not known in advance.
+    * Anonymous authentication: the user's details are not required beforehand.
+RP validates the user after the Smart-ID authentication is completed.
     * Real-time updates: QR-code needs to be refreshed every second to ensure validity.
+* `Linked flow`
+  * Combination of anonymous certificate choice and notification-based signing: Starts with a device link-based certificate choice session followed by a notification-based signing session.
+  * QR-code or device link will be used only for the certificate choice part of the flow.
+  * Supports only device link-based interactions in the signature part of the flow.

 ### Notification-based authentication session